Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_kleuren-speuren.md

 <!--
   slug: kleuren-speuren
   type: fortpolio
+  cvTitle: Game developer & illustrator.
+  cv: - Led development of an educational game for children aged 6–12.
+- Created all illustrations and handled programming.
+  cvTitleNl:
+  cvNl:
   excerpt: Kleuren Speuren is an educational game designed for children aged 6 to 12.
 I was involved in the entire process from concept to development.
 My main job was doing all the illustrations and the programming.
   excerptNl: Kleuren Speuren is een educatief spel voor kinderen van 6 tot 12 jaar.
 Ik was betrokken bij het hele proces van concept tot ontwikkeling.
 Mijn belangrijkste taak was het maken van alle illustraties en het programmeren van het spel.